I lucked out and it was my turn as soon as the system went live. If only I were that lucky all the time.

 WOW, WOW, WOW!!!!!!
 That is really the best way to describe this campground.
 I can see why it is near impossible to get a reservation here!!!!
 We stayed at Porteau Cove Provincial Park for the first time in mid August 2017.
-Somehow my sister managed to get a double ocean front site and she invited us to share it with her.
+Somehow my sister managed to get a double ocean front site and she invited us to share it.
 All I can say is LUCKY US.
 This is, without a doubt, the most amazing campground.

-Hiking has become one of our favorite activities while camping and Squamish is the perfect hiking destination.
-We recently camped at Porteau Cove Provincial Park and while there we took a morning hike to Shannon Falls Provincial Park.
+Hiking has become one of our favorite activities while camping and Squamish is the perfect destination.
+We recently camped at Porteau Cove Provincial Park and while there, we took a morning hike to Shannon Falls Provincial Park.
 This is a very popular park in part due to it convenient location, 60 km north of Vancouver and right off of Highway 99, and because of the number of hikes that can be accessed from this park.
 There is a public parking lot but it fills up fast.
 If you are planning on visiting on the weekend you are best to arrive early.

 Shannon Falls is the center piece of this park and the trails provide spectacular views from a variety of levels.
 The trails are in great shape and very well maintained but each year climbers irresponsibly venture off the trail to get closer access to the Falls.
 Unfortunately many do not appreciate the danger of the falls and the results are sometimes fatal.Continue reading

 As you know we are social campers, not back country hard core campers.
 We love to gather with friends and family at a lake and hope for sun.
 This usually involves several women blowing up individual flotation bed and paddling several feet into the lake.
 I realize this sound terribly laborious and you must marvel at all the obstacles we have endured.

 We camped at Lightning Lake Campground a couple years back on our anniversary but just realized I did not do a complete review.
 Lightning Lake Campground is one of 5 campgrounds located within E.C.
-Manning Park and it is by far the most popular making it difficult to get into.
-We also stayed at Coldspring Campground the same trip and you can find it’s review here.
+Manning Park.
+It is by far the most popular campground, making it difficult to get into.
+We also stayed at Coldspring Campground the same trip and you can find that review by clicking here.